 Planning a party or holiday event is a lot of fun, but also a lot of work.
-To cover all of the details and not end up as a stressed out mess (which will not be fun for you, and will probably make your guests uncomfortable, too), it helps to have a plan.
-Click Next to see our steps for how to plan a party like a pro.
+To cover all of the details, make sure your guests are happy and not end up totally stressed out, it helps to have a plan!

 This post may contain affiliate links.
 We make a small commission if you buy the products from these links (at no extra cost to you).
 As an Amazon Associate, I earn from qualifying purchases.
 But we only recommend products we would use ourselves.
 For more information, click here to see our disclosures.

 The first step to successful party planning is to decide how much you want to spend.

 The answer to this question will impact pretty much every other decision you need to make.